Register of People With Significant Control (PSC)

 The introduction of the register is a move that aims to reduce money laundering and increase transparency of corporate ownership and effective control.
 Similar controls will be put in place across the EU as the 4th Money Laundering Directive is implemented by other member states.

-The requirements to keep a PSC register are set out in Part 21A of the Companies Act 2006 (the ‘Act’) (as inserted by the Small Business Enterprise and Employment Act 2015); The Register of People with Significant Control Regulations 2016; The European Public Limited-Liability Company (Register of People with Significant Control) Regulations 2016; and The Limited Liability Partnerships (Register of People with Significant Control) Regulations 2016.
+The requirements to keep a PSC register are set out in the Fourth Money Laundering Directive (4MLD), Part 21A of the Companies Act 2006 (the ‘Act’) (as inserted by the Small Business Enterprise and Employment Act 2015); The Register of People with Significant Control Regulations 2016; The European Public Limited-Liability Company (Register of People with Significant Control) Regulations 2016; and The Limited Liability Partnerships (Register of People with Significant Control) Regulations 2016.

 Failure to provide accurate information is a criminal offence, and could result in a fine for the company and/or a prison sentence of up to two years for the directors.
 Additionally, a significant controller is required to notify or confirm the company (but not Companies House) of his or her interest, and not doing so could result in the removal of rights in the company.